-- Any required lecture courses not completed in year 1 must be completed before the end of year 2. - 3 Units of teaching must be completed by the end of the year 3, but most students complete these by the end of year 2. - CHEM 600 presentations are made both semesters in the second year.
-The presentation in the second semester of the second year is the Qualifying Exam.
-At the end of the second year many students will have published their first paper.
-All other students should be near the submission of their first paper or should have made major progress towards this goal.
+- Any required lecture courses not completed in year 1 must be completed before the end of year 2. - 3 Units of teaching must be completed by the end of year 2. - CHEM 600 presentations are made both semesters in year 2.
+The presentation in the 2nd semester of year 2 is the Qualifying Exam.
+Students should have made significant progress towards their research goal.